gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 * `src`: as we've seen, the `src` attributes links to the URL of the hosted Gradio demo that you would like to embed
 * `space`: an optional shorthand if your Gradio demo is hosted on Hugging Face Space.
 Accepts a `username/space_name` instead of a full URL.
 Example: `gradio/Echocardiogram-Segmentation`.
 If this attribute attribute is provided, then `src` does not need to be provided.
 * `control_page_title`: a boolean designating whether the html title of the page should be set to the title of the Gradio app (by default `"false"`)
-* `initial_height`: the intial height of the web component while it is loading the Gradio app, (by default `"300px"`).
+* `initial_height`: the initial height of the web component while it is loading the Gradio app, (by default `"300px"`).
 Note that the final height is set based on the size of the Gradio app.
 * `container`: whether to show the border frame and information about where the Space is hosted (by default `"true"`)
 * `info`: whether to show just the information about where the Space is hosted underneath the embedded app (by default `"true"`)
 * `autoscroll`: whether to autoscroll to the output when prediction has finished (by default `"false"`)